Sometimes it’s easier to freak out than manage the urge to not to freak out in midlife.

 Bonus points: I noticed the power of my ability to manage my mind.

-I didn’t have to run to the bathroom because of worry and panic ONCE during these past three weeks.
+I didn’t have to run to the bathroom because of worry and panic ONCE during the those past three weeks.

-This a FIRST in Suzy’s World.
+This was a FIRST in Suzy’s World back then.
+Thank goodness I learned these skills.
+I love watching my clients’ transformation as they learn more about their own power to manage their minds as well.
 I’m beside myself about what’s possible for me AND what’s possible for you too.

 Mindfulness can change your life.